cybertraining-dsc/su22-reu-385/time-series-prediction/anova/anova-timeseries.md

-The ANOVA time series prediction deals with using the grand mean of the occurrence of past to predict the output of what the probable output will be in the future. the example in the TWO Way ANOVA section that predicts a user social media growth is a perfect example of the predicting time series with ANOVA.
+The ANOVA time series prediction deals with using the grand mean of the occurrence of past to predict the output of what the probable output will be in the future.
+The example in the Two Way ANOVA section that predicts a user social media growth is a perfect example of the predicting time series with ANOVA.